nasa-gcn/gcn-schema/README.md

         npm install

+## Tag a Version

-3. Tag a new version by running the following command: `npm version [ major | minor | patch ]`.
+1. Tag a new version by running the following command: `npm version [ major | minor | patch ]`.
 Choose `major`, `minor`, or `patch` depending on the kind of update according to [Semantic Versioning](https://semver.org) rules.
-Updates are categorized as major, minor, or patch, depending on the type of change.
-A major change is defined as any modification that breaks compatibility with the core schema, such as a change in a property or the addition of a new property that affects the mission pipelines.
-Introducing a new mission and new core schema constitutes a minor change, while modifying the new mission schema and adding a new property to the core schema are considered patches.
+Updates are categorized as major, minor, or patch, depending on the type of change:

+    - Major revisions are for changes that break compatibility; they are not necessarily limited to core schema changes.
+    - Minor revisions are for introduction of new features: new schema, or new fields in existing schema.
+    - Patch revisions are for bug fixes that do not break compatibility.

     This command will handle the intermediate steps of updating and committing the path changes in each file as defined in the `version` and `postversion` npm scripts.

-4. Review the changes with `git log -p` to make sure that each file is appropriately updated.
+2. Review the changes with `git log -p` to make sure that each file is appropriately updated.

-5. Finally, push both the commit and the tag:
+3. Finally, push both the commit and the tag:

         git push && git push origin <tag name>